Toluajina/alx_python/python-inheritance/README.md

 Python - Inheritance
 TASK

-Exact same object
+1. Exact same object
-Same class or inherit from
+2. Same class or inherit from
-Only sub class of
+3. Only sub class of
+4. Geometry module